UConn vs Gonzaga Players to Watch - Elite Eight

 UConn Players to Watch

-Andre Jackson averages 6.8 points, 6.3 rebounds and 4.5 assists per contest.
-Defensively, he delivers 1.1 steals and 0.5 blocked shots.
+Andre Jackson is posting 6.8 points, 4.5 assists and 6.3 rebounds per game.

-Alex Karaban averages 9.4 points, 4.3 rebounds and 1.8 assists per contest.
-At the other end, he delivers 0.6 steals and 0.6 blocked shots.
+Alex Karaban is putting up 9.4 points, 1.8 assists and 4.3 rebounds per game.

 Gonzaga Players to Watch

-Julian Strawther gets the Bulldogs 15.4 points, 6.3 rebounds and 1.3 assists per game.
-He also delivers 0.9 steals and 0.4 blocked shots.
+Julian Strawther gives the Bulldogs 15.4 points, 6.3 rebounds and 1.3 assists per contest.
+He also puts up 0.9 steals and 0.4 blocked shots.

 Rasir Bolton gives the Bulldogs 10.2 points, 1.9 rebounds and 2.6 assists per contest.
 He also puts up 0.8 steals and 0.1 blocked shots.

-Nolan Hickman tops the Bulldogs in assists (3.1 per game), and puts up 7.9 points and 2.5 rebounds.
-He also puts up 1 steal and 0.3 blocked shots.
+Nolan Hickman is the Bulldogs' top assist man (3.1 per game), and he posts 7.9 points and 2.5 rebounds.

 UConn Top Performers (Last 10 Games)